No items found.

 Developing your characters as their author

-A well-developed character needs real and recognisable traits.
-You’ll want to know some stand-out details about their personalities, their mannerisms, their hopes and fears, their likes, dislikes, appearance and backstory.
+You’ll want to know some standout details about their personalities, their mannerisms, their hopes and fears, their likes, dislikes, appearance, and backstory.
 They’ll also need compelling goals and motivations (but more on that later!).
-Character development is the process by which you conjure up these things.

-But don’t worry if you can’t see yours completely clearly yet.
-Many writers find their characters come to life during their writing, across many drafts.
+Some writers envision their fictional characters—including secondary characters—as real-life people before they start writing their novels in earnest.
+But for many writers their characters come to life during their writing, across many drafts.
 We’re here to help you breathe life into them.

 The character arc